How Much Omega 3 Per Day Should I Take?

 Research has consistently shown that at least 2000 mg of EPA/DHA daily may be necessary for anti-inflammatory effects (7, 8, 9).
 Similarly, scientists have estimated that the average American adult needs 2000 mg of EPA/DHA daily to reach a healthy omega-3 index level (10).

-For certain conditions – like rheumatoid arthritis and hyperlipidemia – studies typically find that 3000 mg of EPA/DHA daily and up are required for positive results (9, 11, 12, 13).
+For certain conditions – like rheumatoid arthritis and high triglyceride levels – studies typically find that 3000 mg of EPA/DHA daily and up are required for positive results (9, 11, 12, 13).

 How Much EPA and DHA Is In Regular Fish Oil Supplements?